 Note

-In this example, and in the rest of this page, K10 is installed into the namespace kasten-io (default), the ServiceAccount name is the default one - k10-k10, and the SCC name is also the default one - k10-scc.
-If the cluster being considered has a different configuration, those values need to be adapted to match the values used during K10's installation in this cluster.
+In this example, and in the rest of this page, Veeam Kasten is installed into the namespace kasten-io (default), the ServiceAccount name is the default one - k10-k10, and the SCC name is also the default one - k10-scc.
+If the cluster being considered has a different configuration, those values need to be adapted to match the values used during Veeam Kasten's installation in this cluster.

-K10's SCC may be unexpectedly applied to workloads it wasn't intended for under the following conditions:
+Veeam Kasten's SCC may be unexpectedly applied to workloads it was not intended for under the following conditions:

 • The workload is initiated by a user with cluster admin privileges